-The Consultant provided a first draft of a Community Power Plan to the Committee for review at the November 16th Committee meeting.
-Survey results, input from the public information session, and input from the Committee were added to the draft, and a new draft was approved as amended for public review at the Committee meeting December 7th.
+The consulting team provided a first draft of a Community Power Plan to the Committee that included all required sections for review at the September 16th Committee meeting.
+The Committee added input and goals, and a second draft was shared at the Committee meeting October 7th.
+A third draft was reviewed by the Committee on November 4th and they determined the draft Plan was ready for public review.

-Draft Plan: Public Hearings & Comments
+3. Draft Plan: Public Hearings & Comments